Nov 8, 2002

 Home movies are often all the same—kids on the beach, people getting married, birthday parties—so why do we make and watch so many of them?
 Maybe it's because the story they show and the story they tell are different.
 In this show, we bring you five stories that all start with a fairly typical home movie but go on to tell a unique story.

 - From the time he was a little kid until the time he graduated high school, Darren Stein made movies with his father's video camera.
 The cast was composed of friends from his street, a suburban cul-de-sac in Encino, California.
 The sets were their various backyards.
 The production schedule was every day after school, and all day in the summer.
 They shot horror movies, action flicks, and even a musical called "I Have No Friends," which Darren wrote soon after being transferred to a new junior high school.
-Darren is now a real director with two Hollywood movies under his belt (Jawbreaker and Sparkler).
+Darren is now a real director in Hollywood.
 Ira talked with him and his frequent childhood leading man, Adam Schell, about what the movies meant to them as kids.
-Darren and Adam just finished a documentary about their childhood moviemaking called Put the Camera on Me.
+Darren and Adam made a documentary about their childhood moviemaking called Put the Camera on Me.
 (12 minutes)